-280 3.1 Frequencies of occurrence, genesis, and lysis

-First, a detailed global overview of PV cutoff occurrence and favoured genesis and lysis regions is provided and related to the climatology of the zonal upper-level flow.
-Given that this study presents the most comprehensive climatology of PV cutoffs so far, such an in-depth discussion is justified.
-To this aim, Fig. 3 shows maps of seasonal mean PV cutoff frequencies for boreal winter (DJF), spring (MAM), summer (JJA), and autumn (SON).
+285 3.1.1 Frequencies of PV cutoff occurrence

+We start with considering seasonal mean PV cutoff frequencies for boreal winter (DJF), spring (MAM), summer (JJA), and autumn (SON), as shown in Fig. 3.
 These frequencies indicate the percentage of time steps when a 3D PV cutoff is located at a particular grid point, independent of the number of levels covered by the 3D PV cutoff.
-PV cutoff frequencies are higher in the Northern Hemisphere (annual mean hemispheric average of 5.8%) than in the Southern Hemisphere (4.0%) in all seasons except DJF, when frequencies are about 1.2 percentage points larger in the Southern Hemisphere.
+PV cutoff frequencies are higher in the Northern Hemisphere (annual mean hemispheric average of 5.8%) than in the Southern Hemisphere (4.0%) in all seasons

+- 290 except DJF, when frequencies are about 1.2 percentage points larger in the Southern Hemisphere.
 Figure 3 shows a seasonal cycle with hemispheric averages about thirty percent larger in summer than in winter in the Northern Hemisphere, and about two times larger in the Southern Hemisphere.
-The number of tracks exhibits a much weaker seasonal

-290 cycle (not shown), indicating that cutoffs in summer tend to be longer-lived.

-In DJF (Fig. 3a), there is a large northern hemispheric maximum over Southern Europe and the Mediterranean with frequencies up to 11%.
+The number of tracks exhibits a much weaker seasonal cycle (not shown), indicating that cutoffs in summer tend to be longer-lived. - In DJF (Fig. 3a), there is a large northern hemispheric maximum over Southern Europe and the Mediterranean with frequencies up to 11%.
 It coincides with the region of low upper-level zonal wind speeds (black lines in Fig. 3a) downstream of the North Atlantic storm track, where anticyclonic RWB occurs frequently (Martius et al., 2007; Bowley et al., 2019).
 Consistently, this frequency maximum is located poleward of the subtropical jet over northern Africa and equatorward of the North Atlantic jet stream.
 Note that, in Fig. 3, we identify the climatological positions of the jet streams based on maxima of the mean zonal wind speed.
-Similarly, the frequency maximum over the southwestern US occurs in a region with frequent anticyclonic RWB downstream of the North Pacific storm track.
+Similarly, the frequency maximum over the southwestern US occurs in a region with frequent anticyclonic RWB - 300 downstream of the North Pacific storm track.
 Other frequency maxima in the Northern Hemisphere occur over northeastern Canada and the western North Atlantic, as well as the Russian Far East and the North Pacific.
 Some of these high frequencies coincide with maxima of cyclonic RWB in the storm track regions (Martius and Rivière, 2016; Bowley et al., 2019), but the high frequencies over the Canadian Arctic and the Russian Far East do not.
 However, they coincide with PV streamer maxima on 300 K (Wernli and Sprenger, 2007).
-This indicates that PV cutoffs in these regions may frequently result from PV streamers without significant cyclonic or anticyclonic tilt.
+This indicates that PV cutoffs in these regions may frequently result from PV streamers - 305 without significant cyclonic or anticyclonic tilt.
 A comparison to Hakim and Canavan (2005) also suggests a link to the occurrence of TPVs in these regions.
 In the Southern Hemisphere, PV cutoff frequencies have a clear maximum in a large tilted band from the central subtropical South Pacific towards the southeast reaching southern South America.
 A similar band is also present over the South Atlantic, with two maxima east of Brazil and west of South Africa.
 High frequencies occur also in the southern Indian Ocean and over New Zealand.
-These maxima are located equatorward of the jet stream and coincide with maxima of anticyclonic RWB (Song et al., 2011; Martius and Rivière, 2016).
+These maxima are located equatorward of the jet stream and coincide with - 310 maxima of anticyclonic RWB (Song et al., 2011; Martius and Rivière, 2016).
 Further, PV cutoffs are frequent poleward of the jet stream along a circumpolar band at 60°S around Antarctica, where cyclonic RWB is frequent (Song et al., 2011; Martius and Rivière, 2016).